 Discover why Milos is becoming a must-visit destination in the Cyclades as we share our top reasons to visit Milos island in Greece.

 The Greek island of Milos is one of the Cyclades chain of islands.
 Connected to Athens by both ferry and air, it’s easy to get to Milos as an international traveler.
+Here’s a guide on how to get to Milos.

 Whilst it may be most well-known as the island where the Venus de Milo was discovered, it’s gaining recognition for its fantastic landscapes and beaches.